-Skin cancer is among the most common forms of cancer, and as such, there are a lot of different treatment options.
-One option stands out, however.
-Mohs micrographic surgery, developed by Dr. Frederick Mohs in the 1930s, has come to be known as the single most effective technique for eliminating the two most common types of skin cancer: basal cell carcinoma and squamous cell carcinoma.
-It spares the greatest amount of healthy tissue while almost completely removing cancer cells.
+Skin cancer is one of the most common forms of cancer, and as such, there are a lot of unique treatment options.
+One option has stood the test of time, however.
+Mohs micrographic surgery, developed by Dr. Frederick Mohs in the 1930s, has come to be known as the single most effective technique for removing the two most common types of skin cancer: basal cell carcinoma and squamous cell carcinoma.
+The greatest possible amount of healthy tissue is spared while almost completely removing cancer cells.
 The cure rate for these two cancers with Mohs surgery is a whopping 98 percent.
-It is unparalleled by other treatment options.
-With Mohs, microscopic examination of all excised tissues occurs during the procedure rather than after surgery, eliminating the need to estimate how far the cancer goes.
-This allows the surgeon to eliminate all of the cancer cells while sparing the healthy tissue.
+It is truly unparalleled by other treatment options.
+With Mohs, microscopic examination of all removed tissues occurs during the process rather than after surgery, eliminating the need to estimate how far the cancer goes.
+This enables the surgeon to remove all of the cancer cells while sparing the healthy tissue.
 One layer of tissue is removed at a time.
 As each layer is removed, it is studied under a microscope for the presence of cancer cells.
 Surgery ends when a layer is reached that contains no cancerous cells.
-Mohs removes the guesswork of skin cancer treatment, producing the best cosmetic and therapeutic results.
+Mohs removes the guesswork of skin cancer treatment, generating the best cosmetic and therapeutic results.
 Efforts have been made recently to make Mohs surgery effective for melanoma as well.
-In the past, people were afraid that some microscopic melanoma cells would be left over and end up spreading throughout the body.
-Surgeons have been trained to better recognize melanoma cells under a microscope, making Mohs a viable treatment option for melanoma.
+In the past, people were afraid that some microscopic melanoma cells would remain and end up spreading throughout the body.
+Surgeons have been trained to better identify melanoma cells under a microscope, making Mohs a viable treatment option for melanoma.
 Dr. Mark A. Stiff of the Skin Cancer Center of Southeast Michigan, located in Southfield, is an expert on Mohs surgery.
-He is trusted because he is the best in the industry.
+People trust him because he is the best in the industry.
 He studied under Dr. Mohs himself during his surgical fellowship training at the University of Wisconsin in Madison and brought his expertise back to Michigan.
 He holds multiple certifications and fellowships with various organizations, including the American College of Mohs Surgery and the American Academy of Dermatology.
 He also teaches residents in training as Clinical Assistant Professor at the Wayne State University Department of Dermatology.
 We are prepared to give you the best skin cancer treatment available.
-Our office is comfortable, our staff is compassionate, and our procedures are cost-effective and efficient.
+Our office is comfortable, our staff is compassionate, and our procedures are affordable and efficient.
 We are prepared to diagnose and treat all types of skin cancer, and we specialize in Mohs surgery.
-Our staff will help ease your concerns about your treatable skin cancer.
+Our staff will help ease your worries about your treatable skin cancer.